snac-cooperative/technical-docs/Help-using-gitlab.md

 ### Info about Markdown

+Markdown is a markup language that is used in Gitlab, and that we are using in SNAC for documentation.
+A syntax guide can be found at <https://confluence.atlassian.com/stash/using-stash/markdown-syntax-guide>.

+#### Formatting
+There is a good guide [here](https://confluence.atlassian.com/stash/using-stash/markdown-syntax-guide) or [here](https://en.wikipedia.org/wiki/Markdown).

+### Editing
 You can edit markdown files from the Gitlab web site.
 From the Gitlab home page, click a project on the right side.
 On the project home page, click "Files" in the left navigation bar.
 Click a .md file.
 Click the "Edit" button on the right side.
 Update the text and when finished, enter a commit message below, and click the "Commit Changes" button.

-You can also edit markdown files locally, using a text editing application such as TextEdit.
+You can also edit markdown files locally, using a text editing application (such as TextEdit) or a word processing program (such as Word).
+However, be aware that some word processing programs may affect line breaks and formatting.

 #### Markdown, local complete reference
 http://gitlab.iath.virginia.edu/help/markdown/markdown.md